Manifest Definition

 See runtime parameters for a full list.

-supportsApplicationInterfacebool If set to true the application must implement the ApplicationInterface API.
+supportsApplicationInterfacebool If set to true the application must implement the ApplicationInterface D-Bus API.
 In this case the application manager will wait until the application is connected to the ApplicationInterface on the P2P D-Bus until it marks it as 'running'.
 For runtimes that support quick launching (like the qml runtime) this is not required as it defaults to true.
 Otherwise the default is false.

 capabilitieslist<string>An optional, platform specific list of special access rights for the application.
 Later, the middleware can query these capabilities and verify them, via the application manager.